How much is your iPhone 11/Pro worth right now? - 9to5Mac

 Sell your iPhone yourself

 If you want to put in the effort selling your phone yourself, you’ll probably be able to get notably more than any of these trade-in programs can offer.
-Selling your iPhone X on eBay, Swappa, Letgo, or Craigslist will almost certainly get you the most money in return for your used goods.
-You can read about more options for trading in and selling your iPhone X in our full ultimate guide.
+Selling your iPhone 11 or 11 Pro on eBay, Swappa, Letgo, or Craigslist will almost certainly get you the most money in return for your used goods.
+You can read about more options for trading in and selling your iPhone 11 in our full ultimate guide.

 - How to Trade in Your iPhone — The Ultimate Guide